-For the Whale Tail project, the blasts are monitored from three locations: on Mammoth Lake for the Whale Tail open pit operations, on Nemo Lake for the IVR open pit operations and the main Whale Tail underground exploration ramp refuge.
+For the Whale Tail project, the blasts are monitored from three locations: on Mammoth Lake for the Whale Tail open pit operations, IVR West open pit operations, and the eventual underground production operations, on Nemo Lake for the IVR open pit operations and the main Whale Tail underground exploration ramp refuge.
 The monitoring station by Mammoth Lake was moved closer to Mammoth Lake in late-June 2019.
 The new station is named Mammoth Station 2.
 Until June 25th, 2019 blasts were monitored from the Mammoth Station.
 From June 26th, 2019 blasts are monitored from Mammoth Station 2.
+In 2022, with the start up of the underground operation.
 Two other stations, Whale Tail Station 1 and Whale Tail Station 2, were used during part of the construction phase but were dismiss since Fall of 2018 as the fishout was complete and no blast were required for the Whale Tail Dike construction.
 Independent blast monitoring plans will be established for blasts that are outside of the Whale Tail Pit and IVR Pit areas, if any.
 The Nemo Lake monitoring station was established in August 2020.